 When they appeared in the 19th century, clawfoot tubs were considered a luxury item.
-They were made out of cast iron (heavy!) with a porcelain lining.
-This classic style has the characteristic rolled rim as well as decorative "feet" that hold the tub off of the floor.
+They were made out of heavy cast iron with a porcelain lining.
+The classic style has the characteristic rolled rim as well as decorative "feet" that hold the tub off of the floor.

 Cottage Bathroom With Clawfoot Tub

 A gorgeous country cottage style bathroom needs a clawfoot tub.
 With a clawfoot tub, the country cottage style effect was achieved in a budget bathroom renovation by Jenna Sue.
 Add to this the wonderful herringbone brick floor, and you have quite an original and unexpected addition!Continue to 2 of 9 below.

 Modern Bathroom With Clawfoot Tub

 The clawfoot style doesn't have to be all traditional, all the time.
 In fact, it does very well in a more modern decor scheme, where it gives a touch of elegance.
 Take this clean, modern bathroom by Chalet Development, for example.
 The ornate feet provide a perfect contrast to the minimal colors, abstract art, and marble tile floor.Continue to 3 of 9 below.